-Diabetic nephropathy rarely develops before 10 years’ duration of type 1 DM (also known as insulin-dependent diabetes mellitus [IDDM]).
-Approximately 3% of newly diagnosed patients with type 2 DM (also known as non–insulin-dependent diabetes mellitus [NIDDM]) have overt nephropathy.
+Diabetic nephropathy rarely develops before 10 years’ duration of type 1 DM (previously known as insulin-dependent diabetes mellitus [IDDM]).
+Approximately 3% of newly diagnosed patients with type 2 DM (previously known as non–insulin-dependent diabetes mellitus [NIDDM]) have overt nephropathy.
 The peak incidence (3%/y) is usually found in persons who have had diabetes for 10-20 years, after which the rate progressively declines.

 The risk for the development of diabetic nephropathy is low in a normoalbuminuric patient with diabetes’ duration of greater than 30 years.
 Patients who have no proteinuria after 20-25 years have a risk of developing overt renal disease of only approximately 1% per year.

 In terms of diabetic kidney disease in the United States, the prevalence increased from 1988-2008 in proportion to the prevalence of diabetes.
 Among people with diabetes, the prevalence of diabetic kidney disease remained stable.